Excel Add-In

 analytics functions, bringing consistent performance & risk analysis, portfolio

-construction techniques and sophisticated statistical techniques to Microsoft Excel, the
+construction techniques and sophisticated statistical methods to Microsoft Excel, the

 most important analytical platform in the investment management world.

-of the functions as well as a detailed PDF documentation with formulas and
+of the functions, a detailed PDF documentation with formulas and

 examples on how to work with the library efficiently.